-Mr. Cooper's favourite number is $\varphi$ , the golden ratio.
+Mr. Cooper's favourite number is □, the golden ratio.
 This is a very special irrational number.
-Make sure you ask him about it.
+Make sure you ask him about it when you meet him in September.
 Mr. Fishburn's favourite number is the smallest perfect number.
 Can you find out what a perfect number is?